 What says love like owning a pet?
 These animal related Valentine Fundraiser ideas are the perfect way for your rescue or shelter to embrace that feeling of love to raise money and maybe get some pets adopted!

 Tapping into holidays is a great way to promote your shelter or rescue – and bringing on the creativity can make all the difference in making your fundraiser a success!
 Valentine’s Day is one of the best holidays to be creative because it focuses on love and relationships – and who is more loving and better at relationships than dogs and cats?

-So if you are trying to play matchmaker this Valentine’s Day for the homeless pets in your care – here are some ideas to help you get you started on your journey to making the best matches!
+So if you are trying to play matchmaker this Valentine’s Day for the homeless pets in your care – here are some great Valentine’s Day fundraising ideas done by other rescues to help you get you started on your journey to making the best matches and raising funds!

 Pooch Smooch Contest